 Benign paroxysmal positional vertigo may go away on its own within a few weeks or months.
 But, to help relieve BPPV sooner, your doctor, audiologist or physical therapist may treat you with a series of movements known as the canalith repositioning procedure.

 Performed in your doctor's office, the canalith repositioning procedure consists of several simple and slow maneuvers for positioning your head.
-The goal is to move particles from the fluid-filled semicircular canals of your inner ear into a tiny bag-like open area (vestibule) that houses one of the otolith organs (utricle) in your ear where these particles don't cause trouble and are more easily resorbed.
-Each position is held for about 30 seconds after any symptoms or abnormal eye movements stop.
-This procedure is usually effective after one or two treatments.
+The goal is to move particles from the fluid-filled semicircular canals of your inner ear into a tiny bag-like open area (vestibule) that houses one of the otolith organs in your ear where these particles don't cause trouble and are more easily resorbed.

-On the morning after your in-office procedure, your restrictions will be lifted and you'll begin self-care as directed by your doctor.
-Your doctor likely will have taught you how to perform the canalith repositioning procedure on yourself so that you can do it at home before returning to the office for a recheck.
+Your doctor will likely teach you how to perform the canalith repositioning procedure on yourself so that you can do it at home if necessary.

 - Lalwani AK.
-Current Diagnosis & Treatment in Otolaryngology — Head & Neck Surgery.
+Vestibular disorders.
+In: Current Diagnosis & Treatment in Otolaryngology--Head & Neck Surgery.
 3rd ed.
-New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com/content.aspx?aID=55771949.
-Accessed March 19, 2012.
+New York, N.Y.: The McGraw-Hill Companies; 2012. http://www.accessmedicine.com.
+Accessed May 4, 2015.